linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 Thus, we need to buy 1.2408 of the 45-strike 4-month options for every 40-strike 3-month option we have sold.
 The Greeks resulting from the position are in the last column of Table 6.
 Since delta is  $-0.1749$ , we need to buy 17.49 shares of stock to be both deltaand gamma-hedged.

-Figure 4 compares this deltaand gamma-hedged position to the delta-hedged position, discussed earlier, in which the same call was written.
+Figure 4 compares this delta- and gamma-hedged position to the delta-hedged position, discussed earlier, in which the same call was written.
 The delta-hedged position has the problem that large moves always cause losses.
 The gamma-hedged position loses less if there is a large move down, and can make money if the stock price increases.
 Moreover, as Table 6 shows, the gamma-hedged position has a positive vega.
 Why would anyone not gamma-hedge?

 There are two reasons.
 First, as noted already, gamma-hedging requires the use of additional options.
 The market-maker will have to obtain the required option position from another market-maker, paying the bid-ask spread.
 In this example, all profits earned from writing the 40-strike call will go to pay the market-maker who sells the 45-strike call used in gamma-hedging.
 In a large portfolio, however, with many options bought and sold, naturally

-Prices and Greeks for 40-strike call, 45-strike call, and the (gamma-neutral) portfolio resulting from selling the 40-strike call for which  T - t = 0.25  and buying 1.2408 45-strike calls for which  T - t = 0.33 .
-By buying 17.49 shares, the market-maker can be both deltaand gamma-neutral.
-Assumes  S = \40 ,  \sigma = 0.3 ,  r = 0.08 , and  \delta = 0 .
+Prices and Greeks for 40-strike call, 45-strike call, and the (gamma-neutral) portfolio resulting from selling the 40-strike call for which $T - t = 0.25$ and buying 1.2408 45-strike calls for which $T - t = 0.33$.
+By buying 17.49 shares, the market-maker can be both delta- and gamma-neutral.
+Assumes $S = \$40$, $\sigma = 0.3$, $r = 0.08$, and $\delta = 0$.

 TABLE 6